finger563/cbsat/docs/_sources/design-time.txt

 We have extended our network analysis tool to support such system analysis by taking as input:

-* the flows in the network
+* the sender flows and receiver functions in the network
 * the provided service of each node in the network
 * the network configuration specifying the nodes in the network and the routes in the network